SPCA VETERINARY CARE CENTER

 Behavioral evaluations –participate with the Director of Enrichment and Training to evaluate new animal intakes for adoption criteria.

-Exposure to public education programs meant to help the community understand issues related to homeless pets, sheltering, and need for veterinary care.
+Exposure to public education programs meant to help the community understand issues related to homeless pets, sheltering, and the need for veterinary care.

 Presentation of a case to staff and veterinarians.